PEAK-Legacy/Trellis/README.txt

 Of course, if all of your code is setting a cell to the *same* value, you won't get a conflict error either.
 This is mostly useful for e.g. receiver cells that represent a command the program should do.
-If you have GUI input code that triggers the command by setting the receiver to ``True`` whenever that command is selected from a menu, invoked by a keyboard shorcut, or accessed with a toolbar button click, then it doesn't matter which event happens or even if all three could somehow happen at the same time, since the end result is exactly the same: the receiver processes the ``True`` message once and then discards it.
+If you have GUI input code that triggers a command by setting some receiver to ``True`` whenever that command is selected from a menu, invoked by a keyboard shorcut, or accessed with a toolbar button click, then it doesn't matter which event happens or even if all three could somehow happen at the same time, because the end result is exactly the same: the receiver processes the ``True`` message once and then discards it.